flaviabatst/flaviabatst.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About me/Sobre mim"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## About me
+Hi everyone, welcome to my website!

-Flávia Batista is a Ph.D. student in the Department of Government and Politics at the University of Maryland, College Park.
-Her research focuses on comparative political behavior in Latin America, with particular attention to polarization, misinformation, and democratic backsliding.
-She is interested in applying computational and experimental methods to study individuals' attitudes towards democracy and has recently extended her focus to the study of impeachment.
-At UMD, Flávia is a member of the Interdisciplinary Laboratory of Computational Social Science (iLCSS) and the Latin American and Caribbean Studies Center (LASC).
-She also earned an M.A. in Government and Politics at UMD as part of her Ph.D. program.
-Prior to her doctoral journey at UMD, Flávia earned an M.A. in Brazilian Studies from the University of Illinois at Urbana-Champaign (UIUC) and a B.A. in International Relations from the University of Brasília (UnB).
+My name is Flávia Batista, and I'm currently pursuing a Ph.D. in the Department of Government and Politics at the University of Maryland, College Park.
+My research explores comparative political behavior in Latin America, with a specific focus on polarization, misinformation, and democratic backsliding.
+I am particularly interested in employing computational and experimental methods to examine individuals' attitudes towards democracy, and I have recently expanded my research to include the study of impeachment.
+At UMD, I am an active member of the Interdisciplinary Laboratory of Computational Social Science (iLCSS) and the Latin American and Caribbean Studies Center (LASC).
+I also hold an M.A. in Government and Politics from UMD, which I earned as part of my Ph.D. program.
+Before joining UMD, I completed an M.A. in Brazilian Studies from the University of Illinois at Urbana-Champaign (UIUC) and a B.A. in International Relations from the University of Brasília (UnB).

-## Sobre mim
+Beyond my academic pursuits, I am a big lover of soccer (or football, elsewhere) and a die-hard Flamengo devotee, with a wardrobe bursting with over 60 Flamengo pieces—and counting.
+In the past, I used to have a YouTube channel dedicated to Flamengo where I discussed and analyzed all games.
+When I'm not chanting for Flamengo, I am probably traveling, listening to some music, or working out at the gym.

+Oi pessoal, bem vindos ao meu site!

-Flávia Batista é doutoranda no Departamento de Governo e Política da Universidade de Maryland, College Park.
-Sua pesquisa foca no comportamento político comparado na América Latina, com particular atenção à polarização, desinformação e retrocesso democrático.
-Ela está interessada em aplicar métodos computacionais e experimentais para estudar as atitudes dos indivíduos em relação à democracia e recentemente ampliou seu foco para o estudo do impeachment.
-Na UMD, Flávia é parte do Laboratório Interdisciplinar de Ciência Social Computacional (iLCSS) e do Centro de Estudos Latino-Americanos e Caribenhos (LASC).
-Ela também obteve um Mestrado em Governo e Política na UMD como parte de seu programa de doutorado.
-Antes do doutorado na UMD, Flávia obteve um Mestrado em Estudos Brasileiros pela Universidade de Illinois em Urbana-Champaign (UIUC) e um Bacharelado em Relações Internacionais pela Universidade de Brasília (UnB).
+Eu sou Flávia Batista, doutoranda no Departamento de Governo e Política da Universidade de Maryland, College Park.
+Minha pesquisa explora o comportamento político comparado na América Latina, com especial atenção à polarização, desinformação e retrocesso democrático.
+Estou interessada em aplicar métodos computacionais e experimentais para estudar as atitudes dos indivíduos em relação à democracia e recentemente ampliei meu foco para o estudo do impeachment.
+Na UMD, sou parte do Laboratório Interdisciplinar de Ciência Social Computacional (iLCSS) e do Centro de Estudos Latino-Americanos e Caribenhos (LASC).
+Também obtive um Mestrado em Governo e Política na UMD como parte do meu programa de doutorado.
+Antes de ingressar no doutorado na UMD, concluí um Mestrado em Estudos Brasileiros pela Universidade de Illinois em Urbana-Champaign (UIUC) e um Bacharelado em Relações Internacionais pela Universidade de Brasília (UnB).

+Além das minhas atividades acadêmicas, sou uma grande amante de futebol e uma torcedora fervorosa do Flamengo, com um guarda-roupa repleto de mais de 60 peças do Flamengo—e contando.
+No passado, eu tive um canal no YouTube dedicado ao Flamengo, onde discutia e analisava todos os jogos.
+Quando não estou torcendo pelo Flamengo, provavelmente estou viajando, ouvindo música ou malhando na academia.

+You can reach out to me at fbatista@umd.edu/ Você pode entrar em contato comigo pelo e-mail fbatista@umd.edu :)